deca-protocol/deca.eco/pages/faq.md

 * <a href="https://app.uniswap.org/swap?inputCurrency=ETH&outputCurrency=0x3556a5005d5411603e0115efd9b875fdfb3ad7e9&chain=mainnet" target="_blank"> Uniswap on the Ethereum Network</a>
 * <a href="https://app.uniswap.org/swap?inputCurrency=ETH&outputCurrency=0x02f1cb850799d651d56775dae04f66362eb8e4b2&chain=arbitrum" target="_blank"> Uniswap Arbitrum L2 Network</a>

+It is up to the comunity to provide liquidity and bridge into other Ethereum Layers or Dexes.
+If you did please contact us to verify and update this section.

+> Disclossure Agreement:
+> You should be aware of your own country cryptocurrency regulations and it is your own responsability to comply with the laws of your country.

+### Don't trust, VERIFY!

 **IMPORTANT:** Always verify the address of the DECA Smart contract.
 Here is a list of DECA contracts in multiple Networks: